ThiagoAntonioFerreira/twofactorauth.net-core/README.md

 # Two Factor Authentication .NET
+I needed to create a POC (Proof of Concept) of how to implement Two Factor Authentication, because we're create a new project that it will need use it.

-Implementing two factor authentication with .net
+Below I'm going to show how to implementing two factor authentication with .net.

 ## Autores